MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 For more information, see [Automatic VM guest patching for Azure VMs](/azure/virtual-machines/automatic-vm-guest-patching).

-#### Operating system (OS) updates
+#### Operating system updates

 When doing OS upgrades, have a golden image that is tested.
 Consider using Azure Compute Gallery for publishing those images.
 Doing so allows for better control and efficiency in managing updates.
 Have a process in place that automatically installs the image when needed.

-Retire VM images before they reach their end-of-life to reduce surface area.
+Retire VM images before they reach their end of life to reduce surface area.

 We recommend that you use [Update Management in Azure Automation](/azure/automation/update-management/overview) to manage OS updates for your Windows and Linux VMs in Azure.
-Runbooks in Azure Automation install the updates.
+Use runbooks in Automation to install the updates.

-Your automation process should account for overprovision with extra capacity.
+Your automation process should account for overprovisioning with extra capacity.

 ## Reliability

 This architecture uses availability zones as a foundational element to address reliability concerns.

 In this setup, individual VMs are tied to a single zone.
-If a failure occurs, these VMs can be readily replaced with other VM instances by the Virtual Machine Scale Sets.
+If a failure occurs, these VMs can be readily replaced with other VM instances by using Virtual Machine Scale Sets.

 All other components in this architecture are either: